Lemma1/MAC-POSTS/README.md

-### MINAMI
+## MINAMI

-#### Multi-functIonal dyNAmic network Modeling tookIt
+### Multi-functIonal dyNAmic network Modeling tookIt

 By Wei Ma, Carnegie Mellon University.

-Currently, I'm working on the dynamic traffic assigment model.
-The project is interface based, so new link/node/routing model can be added easily in the code.
-The DTA part will be finished in June.
+MINAMI is a mesoscopic traffic simulation software for dynamic network loading.
+It is interface based and is friendly to new node/link/routing models.

-UE, SO will be implemented in the near future.
+For any questions, please contact Lemma171@gmail.com